isabella232/rtos-docs-pr.it-it/rtos-docs/netx-duo/netx-duo-snmp/chapter3.md

 ```

 ## <a name="nx_snmp_object_counter64_set"></a>nx_snmp_object_counter64_set
-Imposta oggetto contatore a 64 bit
+Impostare l'oggetto contatore a 64 bit

 ### <a name="prototype"></a>Prototipo